jbeyers/django-prelaunch/README.rst

 We do not create user accounts immediately, since that reduces flexibility.
 Forcing the creation of user accounts bloats the user account system.
 However, if a user account is created, the prelaunch info is surfaced as a profile.

 The referral code should be as short as possible.
 We use a list of allowed characters.
 The code looks like a shorturl code.
 We remove easily-confused characters like 1 and l, 0 and O, etc. to make it easy to read and give out to other people.

+The settings file contains some snippets that should be included in your project settings.py file.